CPAN-Security/security.metacpan.org/docs/glossary.md

 This glossary is partly based on terms from the following sources.

 - (CPANSec-2024) – These are commentary and proposed improvements made by the author(s) of this document.
+If you agree or have improvements, [share it with us](#document-status-%EF%B8%8F--draft)!
 - (CISA-2023) CISA [Types of Software Bill of Materials (SBOM)](https://www.cisa.gov/resources-tools/resources/types-software-bill-materials-sbom) (Public Domain)
 - (SCVS-2020) OWASP [Software Component Verification Standard 1.0 Glossary](https://scvs.owasp.org/scvs/appendix-a-glossary/) Appendix A ([CC-BY-SA-4.0](https://github.com/OWASP/Software-Component-Verification-Standard/blob/master/LICENSE.txt))
 - (SLSA-2023) OpenSSF [Supply-chain Levels for Software Artifacts 1.0 Terminology](https://slsa.dev/spec/v1.0/terminology)